aadilmallick/my-notes-docusaurus/docs/cybersecurity/00-intro-cybersecurity.md

 Best practices to prevent this include applying the principle of least privilege, using role-based permissions with CRUD operations, practicing deny by default, logging access control failures, rate limiting APIs, and hardening web servers to block unauthorized access.

+- **Role-Based Access Control (RBAC)**: Assigns permissions to users based on their roles within the organization (e.g., "manager," "employee"); this model is simpler to implement but can be less flexible
+- **Attribute-Based Access Control (ABAC)**: Uses attributes of users, resources, and the environment to determine access; this model is more complex but offers greater flexibility and granularity

+#### Programming mitigation

+1. **design access control up front**
+	- Plan your access control strategy early in the design phase
+	- Consider the specific needs and permissions required for different user roles
+	- Implement RBAC, ABAC, or both
+2. **Force Every Access Request to Go Through an Access Control Check**
+	- Ensure that every request to access a resource is subject to an authorization check
+	- Implement access control mechanisms at all relevant layers of the application (for example, presentation layer, business logic layer, data access layer)
+3. **Consolidate the Access Control Check**
+	- Centralize your access control logic to avoid inconsistencies and potential vulnerabilities
+	- This approach simplifies maintenance and updates
+4. **Deny by Default**
+	- Adopt a "deny by default" approach, granting access only when explicitly permitted
+	- This helps to mitigate the risk of unauthorized access in case of configuration errors or missing permissions
+5. **Leverage Principles of Least Privilege / Just in Time (JIT) and Just Enough Access (JEA)**
+	- Grant users only the minimum necessary permissions to perform their tasks
+	- Consider implementing Just-in-Time (JIT) provisioning, where access is granted only when needed and revoked afterward
+	- Just Enough Access (JEA) further refines this by granting only the specific permissions required for a particular task or operation
+6. **Do Not Hardcode Roles**
+	- Avoid hardcoding role names or permission levels directly in the application code
+	- Use a centralized configuration or database to manage roles and permissions, allowing for easier updates and modifications

 ### Security misconfiguration

 Misconfigured applications could allow attackers to perform unauthorized actions or run malicious scripts or commands.
 They could also compromise the application by taking control of it or disrupting its functionality.

 Here are some examples of security misconfiguration:

-- Running applications with default credentials: Many applications come with default usernames and passwords that are widely known
+- **Running applications with default credentials**: Many applications come with default usernames and passwords that are widely known
-- Weak encryption settings: Using weak encryption algorithms or failing to properly configure encryption settings puts data at risk
+- **Weak encryption settings**: Using weak encryption algorithms or failing to properly configure encryption settings puts data at risk
-- Insecure network configurations: Misconfigured firewalls, routers, or other network devices can expose applications to vulnerabilities
+- **Insecure network configurations**: Misconfigured firewalls, routers, or other network devices can expose applications to vulnerabilities
-- Outdated software: Running outdated software with known vulnerabilities will make applications susceptible to attacks
+- **Outdated software**: Running outdated software with known vulnerabilities will make applications susceptible to attacks
+- **Leaving unnecessary features enabled**: it's like leaving the door wide open for exploitation.
+- **revealing too much information**: overly verbose logging and errors can leak information about the system, giving the attacker valuable clues as to how they may exploit you

 **mitigations**